FraniukasSneideris/Python-and-SQL---Analyzing-World-s-Businesses-Data/README.md

 ```
 ### 2) Finding how many countries per continent lack data on the oldest businesses
 #### SQL analysis
+SQL handles the task of counting countries missing business data efficiently with a LEFT JOIN and a WHERE clause to filter out countries that have no corresponding business data.
+The query is simple and returns the count of countries without businesses per continent in a single operation.
 ```sql
 SELECT co.continent,
        COUNT(co.country) AS countries_without_businesses